-Bonito Lake and the surrounding property is closed until further notice.
+The lake and the surrounding property are closed until further notice.

 Please visit the Lincoln National Forest website to learn about alternative camping sites in the Sacramento Mountains.